fpacenza/NetworkAndSecurity/GNS3 Laboratory Configuration/README.md

 - Link **FastEthernet0/0** interface of the Cisco 7200 Router with the **virbr0** interface of the Cloud (InternetAccess) appliance imported before
 - Configure the router using a configuration file (router appliance must be stopped)

-   - Download the Cisco 7200 configuration from the course website and open it
+   - Download the [Cisco 7200 configuration](https://raw.githubusercontent.com/fpacenza/NetworkAndSecurity/main/GNS3%20Laboratory%20Configuration/c7200_startup-config.cfg) from the course website and open it
       - *Be careful:* File name must be c7200_startup-config.cfg
    - Copy its content
    - Right-click on the router imported in GNS3
    - Click on edit config
-   - click on ok if the system asks which config file must be edited
+   - Click on ok if the system asks which config file must be edited
    - Replace the current configuration with the ones copied before
    - Click on SaveSwitch Configuration